 if no person holds that office -the public officer of the association.

 special general meeting, of the association, means a general meeting of the association other than an annual general meeting.

+STEM means the knowledge domains of science, technology, engineering and maths

 subcommittee means a subcommittee established under clause 20.